Venice

 A communicative module for absolute beginners, offering an introduction to the language and culture of Italy.

-• To give students with no previous knowledge of Italian an introduction to the everyday language spoken in the Italian-speaking countries, including a fairly-wide range of vocabulary and basic structures
+• provide you with an introduction to everyday language use, including a fairly-wide range of vocabulary and basic structures;

-• To offer students insight into culture and daily life in Italy
+• offer you an insight into some aspects of the culture and daily life in Italy and will prepare you to progress towards higher language levels;

-By the end of the module, students should have reached approximately the A1+ level of the Common European Framework of Reference (CEFR).
+By the end of the module, students should have reached approximately the A1+ level of the CEFR.
+Download a table of the Common European Framework of Reference (CEFR) levels (PDF).

 To be eligible for this module, you need to have no previous experience in learning Italian.